Friday, June 13, 2025

 Differential Diagnosis

-Tests are done to rule out other conditions like tuberculosis or rheumatoid arthritis.
-By comparing symptoms and lab results, doctors make sure the diagnosis is correct.
-This step helps avoid mistaking the inflammatory response for something else.
+Other tests are done to rule out tuberculosis or rheumatoid arthritis.
+Doctors cross-check the diagnosis through examination of symptoms and laboratory investigations.
+This step prevents us from confusing the inflammatory response with something else.

 Treatment Options for Sarcoidosis: Managing the Condition